Charter for Children and Young People

 Charter Ambassador Program

-Through the program, students will develop a better understanding of their place in society and the role children and young people can play in shaping the future.
-The program will grow students’ sense of connectedness with their community, their peers and themselves.
+Through the program, Charter Ambassadors can develop a better understanding of their place in society and the role they can play in shaping the future.
+The program grows their sense of connectedness with their community, their peers and themselves.